-This program is designed for individuals who wish to teach in grades K-12 and leads to a master of arts degree and prepares candidates to pursue an Illinois Type 10 certificate.
-The program requires successful completion of the graduate program core courses, music education methods courses as described in the undergraduate catalogue and the following professional education courses:
+This program is designed for individuals who wish to teach in grades K-12 and leads to a master of arts degree and prepares candidates to pursue an Illinois Type 10 license.
+The program requires successful completion of the graduate program core courses, music education methods courses as described in the undergraduate catalog and the following professional education courses:

-Prior to full admission to the graduate program, candidates must have earned a degree in a music and passed the ICTS Basic Skills or the Test of Academic Proficiency (TAP) or a score of 22 in ACT (including the writing portion) or an SAT of 1030) and content area test.
+Prior to full admission to the graduate program, candidates must have earned a degree in a music and passed the Illinois test of basic skills or the test of academic proficiency or submit ACT + Writing composite score of 22 or above, and 19 or above on combined English/Writing, or SAT Composite Score of 1030 or above in Math and Reading, and 450 or above in Writing.
+A formal audition on the candidate's primary instrument/voice, scheduled directly through the music department, is also required before full admission.
 Candidates must take the methods courses prescribed for the undergraduate music program developed by the Department of Music.
-Individuals interested in certification in music and the master's degree that do not have a degree in a music related field must complete all the coursework prescribed by the School of Education in collaboration with the Department of Music.
+Individuals interested in licensure in music and the master's degree that do not have a degree in a music related field must complete all the coursework prescribed by the School of Education in collaboration with the Department of Music.

 Candidates for a master of arts degree in education who are enrolled in the individualized programs must complete EDGCC 511, 512 and 513.

 Candidates who choose to complete the research study must enroll in EDGCC 514.
 In lieu of enrolling in EDGCC 514 and completing a research study, candidates may enroll in two additional graduate courses in education at Saint Xavier University.
-The two courses should further the candidate's professional goals and the courses selected must be approved by the faculty advisor and the director of graduate studies.
+The two courses should further the candidate's professional goals and the courses selected must be approved by the faculty adviser.